AZDeveloper777/FreeBSDDotNetGuide/README.md

 # FreeBSDDotNetGuide
 A guide to setting up a .Net development environment on  FreeBSD
+Initially, this guide was for FreeBSD 14.1-RELEASE.
+I have updated this guide and tested it again on 14.2-RELEASE.

 This guide is for .Net Developers.
 It assumes you know enough to get FreeBSD installed but are generally unfamiliar with FreeBSD as a development platform.